GrottoPress/shield/docs/06-USER-OPTIONS.md

    end
    ```

-   `SaveUserOptions` saves `login_notify` and `password_notify`.
+   `SaveUserOptions` saves `password_notify`.
 If you added other columns and associations to the model, you may have to add callbacks for dealing with those.

 1. Set up actions: